Concert: Ethel quartet plus guitarist Kaki King

 One effort to reach the surrounding community had student artists teaming with Oswego City School District teachers and fourth-graders in Kingsford Elementary School for an adopt-a-school project.
 The program supported several of the the School of Communication, Media and the Arts’ goals, including finding meaningful ways to assist local schools and artists, teaching the importance of sharing talent and time in the community, and introducing the academic and artistic culture of a college campus to young students.

-- Other faculty work in ceramics, digital photography, installation art, printmaking, painting, art history and more.
+- Other faculty work in graphic design, ceramics, digital media, photography, installation art, illustration, printmaking, painting, art history, web design and more.

 Roxanne Jackson, email@example.com